 If a spouse, family member, or friend accompanies employees on a trip, it is the responsibility of the employees to determine any added cost for double occupancy and related expenses and to make the appropriate adjustment in the reimbursement request.

 Air travel reservations should be made as far in advance as possible in order to take advantage of reduced fares.
 Employees traveling on behalf of Bethel are not required to stay over a Saturday night in order to reduce the price of an airline ticket.
 An employee who chooses to stay over a Saturday night shall be reimbursed for reasonable lodging and meal expenses incurred over the weekend so long as the additional costs do not exceed the documented airfare savings.
+First-class tickets or other upgraded tickets are not permissible.

 Frequent Flyer Miles and Compensation for Denied Boarding